(414) 324-19 FIVE FOUR

 Deposit and Fee:

 A $50 non-refundable deposit is required to reserve your date and time.
-You may pay with personal check, money order, CashApp, PayPal or Venmo for the deposit.
-Upon receipt of your deposit I will e-mail you a confirmation.
-The balance of my fee may be paid on the day of your wedding - cash or money order only.
+You may pay with personal check, money order, CashApp, PayPal, Zelle or Venmo for the deposit.
+Upon receipt of your deposit we will e-mail you a confirmation.
+The balance of our fee may be paid on the day of your wedding - cash or money order only.
 No personal checks on the day of wedding.
-Also, please keep in mind that during the peak season my services are in high demand.
-As such, I can only hold a date for THREE BUSINESS DAYS pending receipt of your deposit.
+Also, please keep in mind that during the peak season our services are in high demand.
+As such, we can only hold a date for THREE DAYS pending receipt of your deposit.
 Failure to timely remit a deposit may result in the date being offered to another party.
 Please click on the "Booking" tab above for further instructions.

 If we cancel our ceremony with you do we get our deposit back?

-No. Please keep in mind that I only have so many weekend dates available that are also time sensitive.
-If a party cancels I'm not guaranteed that I can reschedule that same date.
-Others may have been turned away who also wanted the time that you originally scheduled with me.
-I also have administrative costs.
-If you do decide to proceed at a later date I will honor your original deposit.
+No. Please keep in mind that we only have so many weekend dates available that are also time sensitive.
+If a party cancels we're not guaranteed that we can reschedule that same date.
+Others may have been turned away who also wanted the time that you originally scheduled with us.
+We also have administrative costs.
+If you do decide to proceed at a later date we will honor your original deposit.

 May we pay for your services all in advance?